Rubby De La Rosa looked incredible in his first start with the BoSox. (AP)

 The Cardinals finally turned to top prospect Oscar Taveras Saturday and he responded in fine form, smashing a solo shot into the right field bleachers in his second at-bat.
 Unfortunately for Fantasy owners he’s owned in 76 per cent of CBS leagues, so the opportunity to buy-in is likely over.
 This is just the beginning of a series of potential promotions as young top tier talent like Gregory Polanco, Jon Singleton and Andrew Heaney are all chomping at the bit to show their skills in the bigs.
 These players merit our attention, so if they not currently owned in your league, rectify that situation.

-Without further ado, let’s get to this week’s Troll options.
+Without further ado, let’s look at this week’s Troll recommendations.

 RotoRob’s Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
-EST for RotoRob’s Fantasy Baseball Weekly Podcast on Blogtalkradio.
-Tim McLeod and RotoRob will entertain and edify you for a half hour or more each week.
-This week, we’ll talk about the fatality at Turner Field earlier this week.
+EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
+This week, RotoRob will again be joined by MLB Writer Michael Seff.
 Tune in here.